 These have been redesigned as individual forced stop resources adapted to environment types.
-Since the forced stop function and scripts configured before the upgrade are no longer effective, set them up
+Since the forced stop function and scripts configured before the upgrade are no longer effective, set them up again as forced stop resources.

 • AWS Virtual IP resources